Battle of Drumchatt (1501): The battle

 Alexander Mackenzie also quotes a short Gaelic verse which was written by Rev. John MacRae (d.1704) in his Ardintoul MS History of the Mackenzies and which Alexander Mackenzie translates in English as:

 "Although MacRath doth "fortunate" import, It's he deserves that name whose brave effort, Eight hundred did put to flight, With his seven score at Knock-Farrel".

 The Clan Munro Association (UK) translates the second line of the Gaelic verse into English differently as follows:

 'Did eight hundred men defeat and many kill, With his seven score on the face of Pharrel hill'.

 A modern historian, Charles Ian Fraser also mentions William Munro and the alleged Battle of Drumchatt in 1501:

 William Munro of Foulis played a prominent part in public affairs in the north, and was knighted by James IV.
 In 1501 in some official capacity, he led a composite force of Munros, Dingwalls, and MacCullochs to attack Hector Roy Mackenzie of Gairloch at Druim-a-Chait, near Strathpeffer.
 Mackenzie chronicles have claimed a signal victory.
 Whatever the truth, the very next year the Munro Chief was commanded to proceed to Lochaber on that hazardous ploy, "the King's business".
 There, in 1505, he was slain by Lochiel.

 Aftermath

 William Munro, 12th Baron of Foulis, was later killed in 1505 at the Battle of Achnashellach whilst "on the King's business" fighting against the Clan Cameron.
 However, his son, chief Hector Munro, 13th Baron of Foulis, married Catherine Mackenzie who was the daughter of chief Kenneth Mackenzie, 7th of Kintail and according to historian Alexander Mackenzie the marriage of the Mackenzie daughter to the Munro chief was an act of reconciliation after the Battle of Drumchatt in 1501.

+In 2000, the chiefs of the Clan Mackenzie and Clan Munro called a truce and the Mackenzies invited the Munros to join them at their clan gathering to commemorate the Battle of Druim a Chait.